-The Economics Department aims to provide students with a critical understanding of the world in which they live by applying economic concepts and models to real world issues.
-We aim to make students economically aware so they become better informed as consumers, producers and citizens during their lives.
+Economics provides students with a critical understanding of the world in which they live by applying economic concepts and models to real world issues.
+This subject will make students more economically aware so they become better informed as consumers, producers and citizens during their lives.

 Careers in accountancy, banking, finance, business management and politics are all possible avenues for students of Economics.

 - How markets work, why they might fail and so require government intervention

 - The price mechanism model and different forms of government intervention including taxation, subsidies and regulation